Craig Francis Power

 Craig Francis Power is a visual artist and writer based in St. John’s, Newfoundland, whose multidisciplinary practice spans hooked rugs, video, and literature.
 The author of four books, Power has exhibited his work extensively across Canada and participated in international residencies in China and Italy.
 His artistic inquiry draws from the histories of tapestry and public murals to critique the “Magisterial Gaze,” exploring the complex relationships between rurality, masculinity, and the mechanization of labor.
 Through a lens that balances the humorous with the abject, he investigates how landscape and identity are often commodified within tourism culture and resource extraction industries.

-During his residency at Fort Dunree, Power intends to explore the cultural and political parallels between Newfoundland and Donegal, specifically concerning the “mysticism” of the land versus its industrial exploitation.
+During his residency at Fort Dunree, Craig intends to explore the cultural and political parallels between Newfoundland and Donegal, specifically concerning the “mysticism” of the land versus its industrial exploitation.
 His onsite work, a series of large-scale hooked rugs and videos will respond to the Irish landscape and his own ancestral ties to County Waterford.
 Power’s practice is deeply rooted in social interaction; he aims to engage the local community through storytelling, workshops, and open dialogue to examine how working-class identities are shaped by, and rebel against, modern capitalistic orthodoxies.

 Helen O’Shea